Prince & Knight

 Prince & Knight is a children's picture book authored by Daniel Haack and illustrated by Stevie Lewis.
 Prince & Knight tells the story of a young prince who falls in love with a knight after the two work together to battle a dragon threatening the kingdom.
 At the conclusion of the book, the two wed.

-Prince & Knight was originally published in English by Little Bee Books in 2018 and is the inaugural effort of a partnership between Bonnier Publishing USA and media advocacy group GLAAD.
+Prince & Knight was originally published by Little Bee Books in 2018, and is the inaugural effort of a partnership between Bonnier Publishing USA and media advocacy group the Gay & Lesbian Alliance Against Defamation (GLAAD).
 The partnership "is aimed at 'integrating and elevating positive LGBTQ representation in children’s literature.'"
 The book has also been published for Canadian and Japanese audiences with a companion book following its release.

-The book has received both praise and opposition due to the nature of its content, winning various awards and contracting several challenges from social conservatives across the United States who challenge the piece of children's literature on the basis of appropriateness and morality given its intended audience.
+The book has received both praise and opposition due to the nature of its content.
+While it has won various accolades, its use in educational settings has been challenged by social conservatives across the United States on the basis of appropriateness and morality given its intended audience.

 Plot

 Once upon a time, a prince is in line to take his kingdom's throne, so his parents — the king and queen — decide he must first find a bride to help him rule.
-The three travel to nearby kingdoms to meet a variety of potential princess suitors, but the prince does not find what he is looking for in the princesses the trio meet.
+The three travel to nearby kingdoms to meet a variety of potential princess suitors, but the prince does not find what he is looking for in the princesses the trio meets.

 While away, the prince receives news that a dragon is attacking his kingdom.
-The prince rushes back to battle the monster when a knight arrives to assist.
-Working together, the knight uses his shield to blind the dragon which allows the prince to successfully trap the beast.
+The prince rushes back to battle the monster, and a knight arrives to assist.
+The two work together, the knight using his shield to blind the dragon, which allows the prince to successfully trap the beast.
 However, in doing so, the prince loses his balance and falls.
-The knight rushes on horseback and catches the prince in his arms.
+The knight rushes in on horseback and catches the prince in his arms.

-The two thank the other for saving their lives and fall in love.
-Their marriage is fully supported by the community, who cheer along at the couple's wedding, and the prince's parents.
+The two thank each other for saving their lives, and they fall in love.
+Their marriage is fully supported by the community, who cheer along at the couple's wedding, and by the prince's parents.
+The prince and the knight live happily ever after.